TakeMeOff/MDbFusion/README.md

 We have careflly studied the reviewers' comments, thanks to their kind consideration of our manuscript.

-In response to the experimental suggestions, we have reconducted the ablation experiments, and the experimental configurations as well as results analysis are presented as follows:
+In response to the experiment suggestions, we have reconducted the ablation experiments, and the experiment configurations as well as results analysis are presented as follows:

 ## Supplementary Experiment